MikeQDev/angular-landing-page-template/src/app/grid/README.md

 `orientation`: orientation for text-align css value; defaults to `center`

-`baseColumns`: numeric value describing how many colums on desktop.
+`baseColumns`: numeric value describing how many columns to display on desktop-width.
 Decreases by 1 when width shrinks, then to 1 on mobile.
 Defaults to `4`

 `content`: object containing `{contentType, title, items}`; see `Content Object` and `Testimonial Object` sections below